avodonosov/hashver-maven-plugin/README.md

 # Design considerations
-When only dependencies have changed, but the module own sources are not changed, strictly speaking the module only needs to be re-tested, complication could be skipped (unless a dependency instruments code or affect compilation otherwise).
+When only dependencies have changed, but the module own sources are not changed, strictly speaking, the module only needs to be re-tested, complication could be skipped (unless a dependency instruments code or affect compilation otherwise).
 But we don't want to hunt this minor speedup and risk correctness, especially that Java compiler is very fast, most of the build time is spend on tests.